Quantitative Analytics in Education and the Social Sciences: M.Ed. - Master of Education

 Best Suited To

-- Current undergraduates looking to pursue more advanced training through completion of a doctorate degree in research methodology.
+- Undergraduates or recent graduates looking to pursue more advanced training through completion of a graduate degree in research methodology, or seeking employment in the field of data analytics.

 - Existing professionals looking to complement their existing work.